 Imagine the new socio-economic systems of a clean & equitable future

 - Redesign macroeconomic policies to deliver sustainability, resilience and social equity.

-- Explore policies that help overcome inequalities and provide a voice to affected communities.
+- Explore policies to help overcome inequalities and provide a voice to affected communities.

-Embolden governments to design Covid-19 responses, accelerating the transition to climate neutrality with a high degree of social acceptance
+Embolden governments to design Covid-19 responses which accelerate the transition to climate neutrality with a high degree of social acceptance

 - Draw the line on what is not acceptable for a broad coalition in society (science, movements, civil society, cities, business, unions, economists…).

-- Define and advocate for strong conditionality for bailouts, stimulus and recovery plans (national/EU level).
+- Define and advocate for strong conditionality for bailouts, stimulus and recovery plans (at the national and EU levels).

-- Focus on the acceleration and finance in sectors where conditions are right (i.e. create jobs) and on just transition plans in sectors where jobs will be lost.
+- Focus on acceleration and financing in sectors where the conditions are right (i.e. create jobs) and on just transition plans in sectors where jobs will be lost.

 The Covid-19 crisis has provided evidence of the need for a more resilient society and economy.
 The European Climate Foundation is supporting organisations in analysing and tracking the contribution of national Covid-19 recovery efforts across Europe.
 Below you will find a collection of reports by ECF grantees on recovery projects across Europe.